Economic history of Panama: Early history

-Since the early 16th century, Panama's geographic location gave the country a comparative advantage.
+Since the early 16th century, Panama's geographic location has given the country a comparative advantage.
 From the earliest Spanish times, gold and silver from Peru would be transported to Spain via the Panama isthmus.
-Ports on each coast and a trail between them handled much of Spain's colonial trade to the benefit of the inhabitants of the port cities.
+Ports on each coast and a trail between them handled much of Spain's colonial trade, to the benefit of the inhabitants of the port cities.
 The country has always been dependent on world commerce for its prosperity and imports.
 Agriculture received little attention until the 20th century, and by the 1980s had for most of the population barely developed beyond indigenous Indian techniques.
 Industry developed slowly because the flow of goods from Europe and later from North America created a disincentive for local production.

 Panama has been affected by the cyclical nature of international trade.
-The economy stagnated in the 18th century as colonial exchange via the isthmus declined.
+The economy stagnated in the 18th century as colonial trade via the isthmus declined.
 In the mid-19th century, Panama's economy boomed as a result of increased cargo and passengers associated with the California Gold Rush.
 A railroad across the isthmus, completed in 1855, extended economic growth for about fifteen years until completion of the first transcontinental railroad in the United States led to a decline in trans-isthmian traffic.

 France's efforts to construct a canal across the isthmus in the 1880s and efforts by the United States in the early 20th century stimulated the Panamanian economy.
-In 1903 Panama separated from Colombia and the United States took control of the Panama Canal Zone, and soon afterwards a constitutional ruling adopted the US dollar as legal tender for the country.
+In 1903 Panama separated from Colombia, and the United States took control of the Panama Canal Zone; and soon afterwards a constitutional ruling adopted the US dollar as legal tender for the country.